Skip to main content

 Documentation Currently, the only data source type available is a Registry.
 To create your {name} data source, run the following request:

-curl --location --request PUT 'https://{workspaceId}.clinia.cloud/catalog/v1/sources/{name}' \
+curl --location --request PUT 'https://api.{workspaceId}.clinia.cloud/catalog/v1/sources/my-data' \

 --header 'Content-Type: application/json' \